Joshuaalbert/DSA2000-Cal/services/transfer_ms/README.md

-# Creates a few things
+# Creates a CASA MS from MeasurementSet

-1. Create an CASA MS matching an input MS and transfer visibilties.